-Figure 2: CDERA Coordination Model
+Figure 2: CDEMA Coordination Model

 The triad of the Cooperation Framework means that the National Government has two external sources for support: regional and international.
 This means that every National Relief programme will have two key service delivery models.
-The first is the support provided by and through CDERA as a supporting and coordinating organization, linking the stricken Participating State with the regional and international relief network.
-The second is the effort of the Participating State to solicit and coordinate relief outside of the CDERA network.
+The first is the support provided by and through CDEMA RCC as a supporting and coordinating hub, linking the stricken Participating State with the regional and international relief network.
+The second is the effort of the Participating State to solicit and coordinate relief outside of the CDEMA network.
 These two models must work concurrently and cooperatively in order to have a fully integrated relief programme.

 Figure 2 shows the outflow of information from the local disaster site, and the inflow of relief supplies arriving from various national, regional and international organizations involved in the provision of relief.
-This model focuses on CDERA's involvement as the coordinating agent.
+This model focuses on CDEMA's RCC involvement as the coordinating hub.

-Initial information is passed back and forth between the disaster site and the Emergency Operations Centre.
-At the national level, all information received will be processed by the EOC.
-The EOC is responsible for passing this information to national NGOs, the CDRU team, the port authorities and the warehouses.
+Initial information is passed back and forth between the disaster site and the National Emergency Operations Centre.
+At the national level, all information received will be processed by the NEOC.
+The NEOC is responsible for passing this information to national NGOs, the CDRU team, the port authorities and the warehouses.

-Requests for external assistance will go from the EOC to CDERA via the CDRU, and to regional NGOs via national NGOs.
-The Sub-Regional Focal Point will exchange information with both CDERA and the CDRU.
-CDERA will gather and relate information from the international relief aid network and regional NGOs to the EOC through the CDRU.
+Requests for external assistance will go from the NEOC to CDEMA RCC and then to regional institutions.
+The Sub-Regional Focal Point will exchange information with CDEMA RCC and NEOC.
+CDEMA RCC will gather and relate information from the international relief aid network to the NEOC.
 The integration of information is a critical enabler to all processes within the disaster/emergency supply chain; it is the therefore imperative that each stakeholder adhere to the coordination model and relate pertinent information in a timely and accurate manner.

 To allow for the effective and efficient management of relief supplies, all donations are to be sent and controlled at the same port of entry, which may be seaports, airports or staging areas for land transport (e.g. cross-border points for Belize and Guyana).
 From the port, supplies are directed to the warehouse for storage until required, or delivered directly to the local disaster management team or relief operation.
-The forward shipment of materiel and personnel is controlled by the EOC in conjunction with other disaster response agencies such as other government departments (OGDs) or NGOs.
+The forward shipment of materiel and personnel is controlled by the NEOC in conjunction with other disaster response agencies such as other government departments.

-Figure 3 below depicts the flow of information between the affected State and other governments (contributors), NGO's and vendors.
-The same steps are followed as in the CDERA model, but much of the responsibility for providing the information link to the regional and international community transfers to the NGO or relief agency local response unit.
-Also, since support from the Sub-regional focal points is a CDERA led operation, that aspect of support is not found in the Government Direct Model.
-It is still vital that information be shared with CDERA to coordinate the overall flow of personnel, equipment and materiel into the disaster area.
-This information is also necessary to the EOC and local relief organizations to plan the forward movement of items and to assess future requirements based on the supply chain flow.
+For the flow of information between the affected State and other governments (contributors), NGO's and vendors, the same steps are followed as in the CDEMA model.
+The responsibility for providing the information link to the regional and international community transfers and the NEOC is the CDEMA RCC.
+Also, since support from the Sub-regional focal points is a CDEMA led operation, that aspect of support is not found in the Government Direct Model.
+It is vital that information be shared with CDEMA to coordinate the overall flow of personnel, equipment and material into the disaster area.
+This information is also necessary to the NEOC and local relief organizations to plan the forward movement of items and to assess future requirements based on the supply chain flow.

-2.6 Distribution and Monitoring System
+2.3 Distribution and Monitoring System